sparklit/flot/API.md

     borderWidth: number or object with "top", "right", "bottom" and "left" numeric properties
     borderColor: color or null or object with "top", "right", "bottom" and "left" color properties
     minBorderMargin: number or null
+    tickEdge: bool or object with "top", "right", "bottom" and "left" boolean properties
     clickable: boolean
     hoverable: boolean
     autoHighlight: boolean